conversationai/perspectiveapi/2-api/models.md

 ### Important notes on using experimental attributes

-Once experimental attributes are deprecated and production versions of these attributes are created, the experimental attribute will stop working.
+Once experimental attributes are deprecated and production attributes are created, the experimental attribute will stop working.
 If that happens, you will need to update the API call's attribute name to the new production attribute name.

-Experimental versions will make even more mistakes than production attributes.
+Experimental attributes will make even more mistakes than production attributes.
 They may not have been tested for issues, such as unintended bias.
 For these attributes in particular, we strongly recommend a human be tasked with identifying and correcting errors.

 ## Specifying language